-The language system is like a mathematically underdetermined equation system having an infinitely large number of solution sets for the system.
+Our language system is like a mathematically underdetermined system of equations having an infinitely large number of solution sets for the system.
 A set of logically consistent beliefs constituting a system of universally quantified related statements is a constraining context that determines the semantics of the descriptive terms in the belief system.
 This is most evident in an axiomatized deductive system.
 Like the equation system’s numerical values the language system’s semantics for any “semantical solution set”, as it were, are relativized to one another by the system’s universal beliefs and have definitional force.
 But the semantics conceptualizing sense stimuli always contains residual vagueness.
-Due to this vagueness the linguistic system is empirically underdetermined and admits to an indefinitely large number of relativized semantical sets for the system.
-There is no uniquely determinate belief system of concepts.
+Due to this vagueness the linguistic system is empirically underdetermined and admits to an indefinitely large number of relativized semantical solution sets for the system.
+There is no uniquely determinate belief system of concepts

-This vagueness does not routinely manifest itself or cause communication problems so long as we encounter expected or familiar experiences for which our conventionalized beliefs are prepared.
+This vagueness does not routinely manifest itself or cause communication problems and is deceptively obscured, so long as we encounter expected or familiar experiences for which our conventionalized beliefs are prepared.
 But the language user may on occasion encounter a new situation, which the existing relevant conventional beliefs cannot take into account.
-In such new situations the language user must make some decisions about the applicability of one or several of the problematic terms in their existing beliefs, and then add some new beliefs or reject some currently accepted beliefs, if the decision about applicability is not simply ad hoc.
+In such new situations the language user must make some decisions about the applicability of one or several of the problematic terms in his existing beliefs, and then add some new beliefs or reject some currently accepted beliefs, if the decision about applicability is not simply ad hoc